Jonathan Raznick MBACP(accred), UKCP(reg)

 My role as a therapist is not to judge, assume or diagnose - instead my approach is always non-dogmatic, supportive, and involved.
 It is important that you safe and contained within the therapeutic relationship, and that an environment is created where you feel comfortable, understood and free to speak openly.
 To this end, I am not a ‘silent therapist’, or passive observer; I believe therapy works best when it is far more collaborative.
 I also don’t use jargon of any kind: therapy should not be experienced as a 'mysterious' process requiring a special kind of language.
 It is, at heart, a conversation about living - one that aims to help us suffer less, whilst also emphasizing our possibilities.

 As well as my own private practice, I have worked extensively as a Counsellor and Psychotherapist in a variety of settings, including the NHS, Social Services and for a number of not-for-profit organisations.

 Please look at my website (above) for fuller information on my practice and how I work.
-If you have any questions, please do call or email me.
+If you have any questions, please do call or click here to email me.

 Training, qualifications & experience

 I hold accreditation and registration with the two main UK Counselling and Psychotherapy Professional and Regulatory bodies: